Gripped by The Handmaid’s Tale: more books to readThis post may contain compensated links. Read my disclaimer here

 Click here to check prices for The Heart Goes Last

 For more great books for the grown-ups check out our reviews and recommendations here.
+If you enjoy speculative or dystopian fiction you may like to find out about The History of Bees by Maja Lunde, check out my full review here.

 – Find lots more gripping books here at readinginspiration.com –